AshFoster/foodie-favourites/README.md

 #### Wireframes

 Wireframes were created for mobiles, tablets, and desktops using [Balsamiq](https://balsamiq.com/).
+The actual pages do differ slightly from the original wireframes.

 Here are links to each of them: